 ➭Tips for Visiting Lotus Temple

-- Prayers timings are 10:00 am, 12:00pm, 3:00pm and 5:00pm for five minutes and a few prayers from different religions are chanted or read out loud.
+The prayer timings are 10:00 am, 12:00 pm, 3:00 pm, and 5:00 pm for five minutes, with individuals from different religions chanting or reading out loud a few prayers.
 People are mentioned to not leave the Prayer Hall during this time, yet hold up until the prayers are finished.

 ➭Best Time to Visit Lotus Temple